jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Backup/Backup-Policy/MariaDB-Backup-Policy.md

 JCS for MariaDB instance automatic backup has a default trigger time supporting customization.

 ## Precautions
+* Please ensure to automatically back up in the business off-peak season.
 * Automatic backup: daily backup is preserved for 7 days.

 ## Modify Backup Policy